Editorial | by Nehemiah D. Frank

 The Merriam-Webster dictionary defines Culture Shock: as a sense of confusion and uncertainty sometimes with feelings of anxiety that may affect people exposed to an alien culture or environment without adequate preparation

 The decision came only 91 years after slavery had ended.
 It was the same year that de jure (i.e. segregation by law) segregation was ruled unconstitutional.
 My argument is, it was too much systematic change in too short of period in time.
-On account of that, the America south went into culture shock; and today our nation is still experiencing the aftershocks of that landmark decision in 2017.
+On account of that, the American south went into culture shock; and today our nation is still experiencing the aftershocks of that landmark decision.

 Back in 1954 – expectedly, enraged white students hurled threats and epithets at their African-American classmates’ first day of integrated schooling; in some school districts, as many as 2,000 white students boycotted going to schools that allowed African-Americans students to attend.